JillAshey/Ashey_Barott_Lab_Notebook/posts/2025-11-11-KBay-Airbrushing.md

 ### Guava sample prep

 - Centrifuge the 1.5 mL tube with the symbiont fraction at 4°C, 7000 rpm, 5 min.
-- Prep SDS XXXXXXXX
 - Remove supernatent from symbiont tube, leaving the pellet.
 - Add 900 uL of SDS to the pellet - this is our 1:1 dilution.
-- Resuspend with pipette tip, vortex if needed to break up chunks.
+- Resuspend with pipette tip, vortex or homogenize if needed to break up chunks.
+	- It may get 'soapy'.
 - In a new 1.5 mL tube, add 300 uL of the 1:1 dilution and 600 uL of SDS - this is our 1:3 dilution.
 - In a new 1.5 mL tube, add 300 uL of the 1:3 dilution and 600 uL of SDS - this is our 1:9 dilution.
 - Pipette 150 uL triplicates of the 1:3 and 1:9 dilution into a 96-well flat bottom plate.